Digital Infrastructure Management Team

 Resilience of Critical Facilities and Infrastructure Systems

-- Critical facilities such as health and emergency services; food procurement, and critical infrastructures such as telecommunications, electric power generation and transmission, transportation, water supply systems, sewage treatment facilities have become elements in a bigger city system.
+- Critical facilities such as health and emergency services; critical infrastructures such as telecommunications, electric power generation and transmission, transportation, water supply systems, sewage treatment facilities have become elements in a bigger city system.

 - These facilities and systems not only provide basic civic service to our communities, they also allow business and economic activities to move forward and are therefore crucial for national security and economy.